AriadnaRosario/Midterm-proyecto-1/README.md

 3. Select the main branch and /root.
 4. Save the changes.
 5. Open the generated GitHub Pages link in your browser.

+### Run locally
+Download the project files and open 'index.html' in the web browser.

 ---